 Glycolic acid dissolves the top layer of your skin, that’s how it removes all of those dead skin cells, so whereas an abrasive scrub might irritate your skin, glycolic acid is less likely to do that.
 So if you have sensitive skin, a glycolic acid serum might be a better choice than an abrasive scrub.

 Also, don’t forget to do a spot check on your skin first, just to makes sure that the serum doesn’t irritate your skin.
-Start slowly as well, using the serum maybe once or twice a week and working up to daily over a number of weeks and begin with a low concentration serum as well.
+Start slowly as well, using the serum maybe once or twice a week and working up to daily over a number of weeks and begin with a low concentration serum.

 Always check with your dermatologist or physician if you have sensitive skin, just to be sure that you won’t cause any damage to your skin.